What This Means

 AGENT425 is planned around how information should move.

-Scoped Workflow Access
+Scoped Access Only

 Configuration Standard